Originally published: October 2012 Last updated: April 2022

 That is way too vague and way too big.
 It also doesn’t say anything about what you actually want Sparky to do instead.

 First, define “obnoxious.”
 Figure out exactly what Sparky does that drives you crazy.
-Let’s say he jumps on your visitors, chews on the furniture and bolts out the door every chance he gets.
-You can break this into bite-size chunks.
-Here’s a start:
+Let’s say he chews on the furniture, pulls on leash like a maniac, and ignores your calls at the dog park.
+Okay, good.
+Now we’re gettin’ somewhere.
+You can break these down into bite-size chunks.

-Goal 1: Get some management tools to keep Sparky where I can see him.
+Goal 1: Get some management tools to keep Sparky away from the furniture when you can’t supervise.

 Baby steps, grasshopper.

 This doesn’t apply to all problems.
-But things like barking, chewing, digging, peeing on the table leg, jumping up, etc. are all perfectly normal in polite canine society.
+But things like barking, chewing, digging, jumping up, etc. are all perfectly normal in polite canine society.

 Does your Siberian husky drag you down the street on walks?
 Does your beagle tune you out to follow his nose?
 Does your Jack Russell